-This section must translate the vision and mission strategy of the IDP as reviewed in 2018 for a five-year term and or above, into a desired spatial planning to be aligned.
+Ths section must translate the vision and mission strategy of the IDP as reviewed in 2018 for a five-year term and or above, into a desired spatial planning to be aligned.
 The reflection need to be of different sectoral interests of players in social and economic environment.
 The Medium Strategic Development Framework (MSDF) is for long-term development and growth.
 Its always required that the MSDF be:

-- Integral part of the IDP - Be consistent with prescripts and policies of three spheres of government. - To guide municipal land use management system; - To inform the more detailed district spatial development frameworks (DSDFs) - To guide and support future economic growth and development priorities - To address fragmented inefficiencies happened during apartheid period c) Emphasise on alignment
+- Integral part of the IDP - Be consistent with prescripts and policies of three spheres of government. - 4 To guide municipal land use management system; - To inform the more detailed district spatial development frameworks (DSDFs) - 4 To guide and support future economic growth and development priorities - 4 To address fragmented inefficiencies happened during apartheid period - 4 To address issues of land, housing bad road infrastructure, environmental issues c) Emphasise on alignment